Instalab

 This test is most useful if any of these apply to you.

-You have a known seed or tree nut allergy and want to check for cross-reactive sensitization to pumpkin seed before exposure.
+You have a known seed or tree nut allergy and want to know whether pumpkin seed sensitization is part of the picture.

 About Pumpkin Seed IgE